Navigation: Home | Order Books | Calendar | Contact | Articles | Beliefs | Youtube Videos | Rumble Videos

 6. We hold a person is saved when they confess their sins and become faithful to Messiah Yeshua, trusting that Messiah suffered giving his life as a ransom for Israel, and that the Most High forgives and cancels the strict judicial penalty of our sins

 6.5 We don't agree with those who use their own merit, or assign to themselves the merit of another as a means of obtaining an acquittal of sin.
 Merits do not pay for demerits.
 But our Almighty forgives whoever will repent and pledge faithfulness to him.
+The dispute over legal works in Galatians had only to do with the use of good deeds (customary works) as a tool to buy forgiveness or to compensate for bad deeds so that the bad deeds would be overlooked.
+The false doctrine has a name in Judaism.
+It is called Zechut, and also claims that the righteousness of Abraham is transferred to his offpsring supposedly making God more propitious toward them.

 7. We hold that the Law of the Almighty is just as valid today as it was during Messiah’s ministry, and that the Holy Spirit works in our hearts to instruct us and bring us into conformity with His will.